webgame2k/vidm/README.md

 # VidM
 a crappy video repository i made on my phone lmao.

-The M stands for nothing by the way, i just thought it sounded cool for some goofy reason.
+The M stands for nothing by the way, I just thought it sounded cool for some goofy reason.